 Evangelism: Spreading the Good News of God in Jesus Christ

 We look to spreading the good news of God in Jesus Christ to our neighbors and the community at large through different opportunities.

 Zachary’s Table is the inspiration of our member, ten-year-old Zach, who wanted to provide a hot meal to anyone who needed one and wanted it to be completely free for all who came.
 Supplied through donations of our members, local food stores, area companies and guests, we serve a totally free community meal on the third Tuesday of each month.

 Through monies raised at our annual Church Fair, we support organizations that help others.
 Funds raised at the fair come from specialty areas that include hand-crafted items, Gramma’s Attic, Baked Goods and our Kitchen Cafe including homemade soup!
-Proceeds from the 2015 fair were donated to St. Paul’s Ministries and the ELCA Good Gifts Program.
-Funds were used to purchase animals and trees to enable others to become self-sufficient in their everyday living.
+Proceeds from the 2018 fair were donated to St. Paul’s Ministries and the American Red Cross.

 Stewardship: Rejoicing In The Gifts God Has Given Us